dfsp-spirit/neuroformats-rs/README.md

 * Read FreeSurfer brain surface parcellations (a.k.a. brain atlas, like `subject/label/lh.aparc.annot`): `read_annot`
 * Read and write FreeSurfer brain volumes and other data from MGH and MGZ files: `read_mgh` and `write_mgh`

 Various utility functions are implemented for performing common computations on the returned structs, e.g. computing the vox2ras matrix from the MGH header data or finding all vertices in a brain surface parcellation that belong to a certain brain atlas region.
+The library can also export brain meshes in standard mesh formats (Wavefront Object Format, PLY format, glTF), optionally with vertex colors based on per-vertex data (from curv or MGH/MGZ files) and the viridis colormap for quick visualization in tools like MeshLab or Blender.

 ## Documentation